csmichael/dpcovid/README.md

-# Code for ICDE submission
+# Code for SIGMOD submission

 We publish the source codes for the experiments for the submission.